The unholy alliance

 Something similar happens in the US today.
 Cheap shale gas makes Natural Gas an economically interesting alternative for transport companies and other big diesel users.
 The urge to save a buck saves our planet by the same token, as Natural Gas is sooooo much cleaner than anything else that is habitually used as a fuel.

-Recently, the Financial Times posted that Gazprom supports environmental groups that oppose fracking technology to be deployed in Europe in order to maintain the companies grip on European markets.
+Recently, the Financial Times posted that Gazprom supports environmental groups that oppose fracking technology being deployed in Europe to maintain the company’s grip on European markets.

 Who is surprised now?